gitter-badger/queue-modeling/README.md

 Queue-Modeling - WIP
 ==============

-Is a command-line tool that automate the task of having to calculate queue theory formulas
+Is a command-line tool to automate the task of having to calculate queue theory formulas

 receives as input  λ and μ